Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: Abstract

 \section{Abstract}

 Bilevel reinforcement learning (RL), which features intertwined two-level problems, has attracted growing interest recently.
 The inherent non-convexity of the lower-level RL problem is, however, to be an impediment to developing bilevel optimization methods.
 By employing the fixed point equation associated with the regularized RL, we characterize the hyper-gradient via fully first-order information, thus circumventing the assumption of lower-level convexity.
 This, remarkably, distinguishes our development of hyper-gradient from the general AID-based bilevel frameworks since we take advantage of the specific structure of RL problems.
-Moreover, we propose both model-based and model-free bilevel reinforcement learning algorithms, facilitated by access to the fully first-order hyper-gradient.
-Both algorithms are provable to enjoy the convergence rate $\mathcal{O}\kh{\epsilon^{-1}}$.
-To the best of our knowledge, this is the first time that AID-based bilevel RL gets rid of additional assumptions on the lower-level problem.
-In addition, numerical experiments demonstrate that the hyper-gradient indeed serves as an integration of exploitation and exploration.
+Moreover, we design both model-based and model-free bilevel reinforcement learning algorithms, facilitated by access to the fully first-order hyper-gradient.
+Both algorithms enjoy the convergence rate $\mathcal{O}\kh{\epsilon^{-1}}$. \todo{To extend the applicability, a stochastic version of the model-free algorithm is proposed, along with results on its iteration and sample complexity.} In addition, numerical experiments demonstrate that the hyper-gradient indeed serves as an integration of exploitation and exploration.

-\section{Introduction}
+\section{INTRODUCTION}

-Bilevel optimization, aiming to solve problems with a hierarchical structure, achieves success in~a wide range of machine learning applications, e.g., hyper-parameter optimization~\cite{franceschi2017forward,franceschi2018bilevel,ye2023difference}, meta-learning~\cite{bertinetto2019meta}, computer vision \cite{liu2021CVBiO}, neural architecture search~\cite{liu2019darts,wang2022zarts}, adversarial training~\cite{wang2021adver}, reinforcement learning~\cite{hong2023ttsa,chakraborty2024parl,shen2024bilevelRL}, data poisoning \cite{liu2024poisoning}.
-To address the bilevel optimization problems, a line of research has emerged recently~\cite{ghadimi2018bsa,liu2020generic,liu2021value,ji2022will,hu2023cdb,kwon2023f2sa,shen2023penalty,hao2024Unbounded,yao2024Hessianfree}.
+Bilevel optimization, aiming to solve problems with a hierarchical structure, achieves success in~a wide range of machine learning applications, e.g., hyper-parameter optimization~\citep{franceschi2017forward,franceschi2018bilevel,ye2023difference}, meta-learning~\citep{bertinetto2019meta}, computer vision \citep{liu2021CVBiO}, neural architecture search~\citep{liu2019darts,wang2022zarts}, adversarial training~\citep{wang2021adver}, reinforcement learning~\citep{chakraborty2024parl,shen2024bilevelRL,thoma2024HPGD}, data poisoning \citep{liu2024poisoning}.
+To address the bilevel optimization problems, a line of research has emerged recently~\citep{ghadimi2018bsa,liu2020generic,liu2021value,ji2022will,hu2023cdb,kwon2023f2sa,shen2023penalty,hao2024Unbounded,yao2024Hessianfree}.
 Generally, the upper-level (resp. the lower-level) problem optimizes the decision taken by the leader (resp. the follower), which exhibits potential for handling complicated decision-making processes such as Markov decision processes (MDPs).